-If you cannot see your doctor, you can get some medicines without a prescription that can help you quit smoking.
+If you cannot see your doctor, you can get some medicines without a prescription.
 Go to your local pharmacy or grocery store for over the counter medicines like the nicotine patch, nicotine gum or nicotine lozenge.
 Read the instructions to see if the medicine is right for you.
-If you're not sure, ask a pharmacist.
+If you’re not sure, ask a pharmacist.

 When you quit smoking, you may feel strange at first.
 You may feel dull, tense and not yourself.
-These are signs that your body is getting used to life without nicotine (—) t usually only lasts a few weeks.
+These are signs that your body is getting used to life without nicotine.
+It usually only lasts a few weeks.

-Many people just can't handle how they feel after they quit.
+Many people just can’t handle how they feel after they quit.
 They start smoking again to feel better.
 Maybe this has happened to you.
-Most people slip up in the first week after quitting.
+Most people slip up in the first week.
 This is when feelings of withdrawal are strongest.

 There are medicines that can help with feelings of withdrawal:

 - Nicotine gum